srikarsmeda/srikarsmeda.github.io/README.md

 fear of perception and judgement has embraced me throughout my life and that is something i've pondered a lot upon - https://srikarsmeda.medium.com/fear-%E0%B2%AD%E0%B2%AF-%E0%A4%A1%E0%A4%B0-a108448bb35c

+Living in the past leads to depression, living in the future leads to anxiety, living in the now leads to happiness.

+By continually living in our head, we become disconnected from the flow of life — which is only ever found right here, in the present moment.

+“You always own the option of having no opinion.
+There is never any need to get worked up or to trouble your soul about things you can't control.
+These things are not asking to be judged by you.
+Leave them alone.”

+~ Marcus Aurelius

+Nothing matters beyond the meaning you attach to it.

+Detachment does not mean indifference.